Bimberi Peak

-Bimberi Peak or Mount Bimberi with an elevation of 1913 m located within the Brindabella Ranges is the highest mountain in the Australian Capital Territory (ACT).
+Bimberi Peak or Mount Bimberi, with an elevation of 1913 m and located within the Brindabella Ranges, is the highest mountain in the Australian Capital Territory (ACT).
 It is located on the border between New South Wales (NSW) and the ACT, the NSW portion in Kosciuszko National Park and the ACT portion in Namadgi National Park.
 It is accessible by bush walking trails and requires no specialised climbing skills, although there is no marked trail to the very summit.

 Routes

 Bimberi Peak can be reached along the Australian Alps Walking Track, from the east through the ACT, or from the west through NSW, approximately 40 km north northwest of that ascends the southern ridge.

 When climbing Bimberi from the west, a dirt road, that is closed during winter, leads to a locked gate at Currango Plain, called Pockets Saddle Road Gate, a gain of 650 m.
 The trailhead commences at an elevation of 1270 m as an easy two-hour walk 3.3 km along a fire trail passes by Oldfields Hut and crosses several streams, before reaching a gate at Murray's Gap, an ascent of 430 m over 4.3 km.
 From there the ascent is best accessed by breaking away from the trail and hiking up the southern ridge of the summit, taking about 3-3.5 hours to climb over 2.9 km.
 Following the ridge up is the easiest way to summit, although taking a compass bearing is useful.
 The total distance via this route is about 10.5 km.
 There is a large surveyors mark at the summit.